hadiyarajesh/flower/README.md

 ```

 <br><br>
 ####2.
-In Repository
+Make network request (and save data) in Repository

 2.1.
-If you want to fetch network resources and cache into local database, use `dbBoundResource()`
+If you want to fetch network resources and save into local database,
+use `dbBoundResource()` higher order function
+(or `dbBoundResourceFlow()` function if you're retrieving a flow of data from server).
-higher order function.
-It takes following functions as parameters
+It takes following functions as parameters.

 - *fetchFromLocal* -  A function to retrieve data from local database
-- *shouldFetchFromRemote* - Decide whether or not to make network request
+- *shouldMakeNetworkRequest* - Decides whether or not to make network request
-- *fetchFromRemote* - A function to make network request
+- *makeNetworkRequest* - A function to make network request
-- *processRemoteResponse* - A function to process network response (e.g., saving response headers before saving actual data)
+- *processNetworkResponse* - A function to process network response (e.g., saving response headers before saving actual data)
-- *saveRemoteData* - A function to save network response (`MyModel`) to local database
+- *saveResponseData* - A function to save network response (`MyModel`) to local database
-- *onFetchFailed* - An action to perform when a network request fails
+- *onNetworkRequestFailed* - An action to perform when a network request fails

 ```kotlin
 fun getMyData(): Flow<Resource<MyModel>> {